Two years after Steve McQueen’s Widows opened the 62nd BFI London Film Festival, he’s back again with the first of two submissions for the 64th.

 All-black Jury: All the source material I could find stated that it was Howe and Jones-Lecointe, representing themselves but conferring with defending co-counsel, who made the show-stopping, landmark argument for an all-black Jury, having recognised the right under the Magna Carta (1215).
 McQueen/Siddons took that achievement from them and gave it to another, white, character.

-Rupert Boyce and Anthony Innis: Like Horace Ové’s 1973 film The Mangrove Nine there were nine individuals labelled as ringleaders, arrested, and put on trial at The Old Bailey in 1970.
-Boyce and Innis seem to be omitted from publisher cast lists.
+Rupert Boyce and Anthony Innis: Like Horace Ové’s 1973 film The Mangrove Nine, there were nine individuals labelled as ringleaders, arrested, and put on trial at The Old Bailey in 1970.
+Pre-end credits, McQueen lists The Mangrove Nine.
+Yet, Boyce and Innis seem to be omitted from external, published cast lists.
 Two names from a piece that is presented as an antidote to the erasure of our history, our heroes, and our rights, is significant and pretty hard to reconcile.
-Seven of the nine names were cast with high profile actors, eight individuals appear in the dock image.
-We have it on good authority from a cast member that they were there, but we remain confused.
-We’d love a rebuttal, Mr. McQueen …?
+Seven of the nine names were cast with high profile actors; eight individuals appear in the widely circulated dock image.
+Newcomers Darren Braithwaite and Duane Facey-Pearson played Innis and Boyce respectively, giving voice and form, doing justice and completing, this most important group of activists.

 Shortly before the screening, Steve McQueen very nervously gave a short speech, ensuring that we all understood clearly that this film is based upon true events.
 He became deeply emotional as he thanked his crew and then his family and friends for the stories they told him.
 He called them heroes; anxious for their approval – so much more than that of any critic.
 Describing the anthology as a celebration of and a love letter to Black resilience, triumph, hope, music, joy, and love.
 Mangrove will strike a chord with Caribbean and African Brits alike who are linked with that generation.
 Their stories have been neglected and are only now coming to the fore.
 As the first of the Small Axe series, this is a good enough start.